Sean-Bradley/React-Three-Fiber-Boilerplate/README.md

 Your default browser should open `http://localhost:3000/` automatically for you.

+> [!NOTE]
+> This [main](https://github.com/Sean-Bradley/React-Three-Fiber-Boilerplate/tree/main) branch uses `react-scripts` to generate the bundle. `react-scripts` is deprecated, however it still does a good job when developing.
+If you would rather not use `react-scripts`, then I have created an [alternative branch that uses webpack directly](https://github.com/Sean-Bradley/React-Three-Fiber-Boilerplate/tree/webpack), that works the same and results in 0 vulnerability warnings at the time of writing this note.

 ## Branches

 There are many branches in this boilerplate demonstrating various aspects.